syncfusion-content/maui-docs/MAUI/Picker/getting-started.md

 ---
 layout: post
 title: Getting started with .NET MAUI Picker control | Syncfusion
-description: Learn here all about getting started with Syncfusion .NET MAUI Picker (SfPicker) control and its basic features.
+description: Learn about getting started with Syncfusion .NET MAUI Picker (SfPicker) control and its basic features.
 platform: maui
 control: SfPicker
 documentation: ug
 ---

 # Getting started with .NET MAUI Picker (SfPicker)
 This section explains how to add the Picker control.
-This section covers only the basic features needed to get started with Syncfusion Picker.
+It covers only the basic features needed to get started with the Syncfusion Picker.

 ## Creating an application using the .NET MAUI Picker

 1. Create a new .NET MAUI application in Visual Studio.

 2. Syncfusion .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
-To add `SfPicker` to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Picker](https://www.nuget.org/packages/Syncfusion.Maui.Picker), and then install it.
+To add `SfPicker` to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Picker](https://www.nuget.org/packages/Syncfusion.Maui.Picker), then install it.

 3. To initialize the control, import the control namespace `Syncfusion.Maui.Picker` in XAML or C# code.